 The Nashville Convention & Visitors Corp (NCVC), along with Vanderbilt Health and Ryman Hospitality Properties Inc., launched the “Good to Go” program in late May.
 The free, voluntary program supports local businesses by asking them to commit to guidance from the Metro Public Health Department and Centers for Disease Control and Prevention.
 Businesses are given access to toolkits and support to help carry out these recommendations, including training modules.
 Participating businesses receive a green music note to display at their locations and on their website and marketing materials to indicate they follow these safety standards, and also are recognized on the “Good to Go” website, promoted to visitors.

-As a CVB with a life sciences division — PHL Life Sciences, made up of experts from Philadelphia’s life sciences and health-care communities — Discover Philadelphia is uniquely positioned to support the destination in safely reopening.
-Discover Philadelphia recently launched the “PHL Health Pledge,” which leverages these PHL Health Advisors to provide expert advice and resources for the community for new standards for safe meetings, events, and travel, and continuing education on new protocols and business solutions.
+As a CVB with a life sciences division — PHL Life Sciences, made up of experts from Philadelphia’s life sciences and health-care communities — Philadelphia Convention and Visitors Bureau (PHLCVB) is uniquely positioned to support the destination in safely reopening.
+PHLCVB recently launched the “PHL Health Pledge,” which leverages these PHL Health Advisors to provide expert advice and resources for the community for new standards for safe meetings, events, and travel, and continuing education on new protocols and business solutions.
 Local businesses can sign the PHL Health Pledge to be featured on a list indicating their commitment to high standards for cleanliness and safety.
 To support this initiative, PHLCVB has partnered with David Nash, M.D., Dean Emeritus of the Jefferson College of Population Health, to serve as the PHLCVB’s Chief Health Advisor.
 Nash will provide guidance to meeting and event planners.
 He will also serve as a PHLCVB-designated spokesperson on panels and review current public health guidelines, reports, and protocols before making recommendations to planners.

 VisitEngland and Partners